 Please note: due to technical difficulties, currently not all our staff members are listed.
 Sorry for that!
 To get a list of all staff members of the department, please see https://tiss.tuwien.ac.at/adressbuch/adressbuch/orgeinheit/2420

 Current research questions

-- How can remotely sensed data be used for the development of global ecosystem models?
+- Model evaluation and development: How can satellite data be used to improve dynamic global vegetation models?

 Matthias was born in Zittau, Germany.
 He studied Geography (BSc) and Geoinformatics (MSc) with a focus on remote sensing and hydrological modelling at the Friedrich Schiller University Jena, Germany.
 He had several research stays at the Potsdam Institute for Climate Impact Research and performed his doctoral research at the Max Planck Institute for Biogeochemistry Jena.
 Thereby he focused on remote sensing and modelling of global vegetation trends.
 He received the PhD (Dr. rer. nat.) degree from the University Jena in 2015.
 Since 2016, Matthias is working as a PostDoc at the Remote Sensing Research Group at TU Wien.
 Matthias’ main research interest is the application of satellite data and global ecosystem models to assess the role of land ecosystems in the carbon cycle and the Earth system.
 Thereby he has a special focus on vegetation phenology, vegetation dynamics, and ecosystem disturbances like fires.
 Matthias uses a broad range of methodological approaches like time series analysis of satellite data, machine learning approaches, dynamic global vegetation models, atmospheric transport models, and especially model-data integration approaches.

 Awards and stipends

 - Beutenberg Campus Science Award in life sciences and physics for the best PhD thesis in 2015

 - Living Planet Fellowship from the European Space Agency (CCI4SOFIE) (2016-2018)